 As I was washing the dishes a few days ago, I had a lot on my mind.
 I was pondering why people judge others… I try not to do it myself, and sometimes my mind even forgets how harsh people can be.

-Someone in my mom’s group recently posted a video.
+Someone in my mom’s group on social media recently posted a video.
 I wasn’t even going to post the video here, but I decided that it’s worth it for you to listen to it.
 Check out the video HERE.

 I thought the mom in my group who posted this video was asking if other mothers shared the same opinion as the woman in the video, so I shared my opinion.
 But one mother shut down all of our opinions with four words: